Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 {% tab title="Android" %}
 ### getIdentifiers

-This API returns all customer identifiers that were previously synced with the Adobe Experience Cloud through the _AdobeCallback_.
+This API returns all customer identifiers that were previously synced with the Adobe Experience Cloud through the [AdobeCallback](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallback).

-When `AdobeCallbackWithError` is provided, and you are fetching the custom identifiers from the Mobile SDK, the timeout value is 500ms.
-If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate `AdobeError`.
+When [AdobeCallbackWithError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobecallbackwitherror) is provided, and you are fetching the custom identifiers from the Mobile SDK, the timeout value is 500ms.
+If the operation times out or an unexpected error occurs, the `fail` method is called with the appropriate [AdobeError](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#adobeerror).

 #### Java